Hibernian F.C. in European football: 1979–present: Sporadic appearances

 After further entries in the Intertoto Cup were ended by Odense (2006) and Elfsborg (2008), Hibernian next qualified properly for European competition in 2010.
 By then, the Intertoto Cup had been abolished and the UEFA Cup had been rebranded as the Europa League.
 In the 2010–11 competition, Hibernian were defeated home and away by Slovenian club Maribor in the third qualifying round.
 Hibernian lost 7–0 at Easter Road to Swedish club Malmo in the 2013–14 Europa League qualifiers.
 The aggregate score of 9–0 was a record defeat for a Scottish club in European competition, surpassing the 12–4 defeat suffered by Rangers in 1959–60.

 Having won the 2015–16 Scottish Cup, Hibernian entered the 2016–17 Europa League qualifiers.
 They lost 1–0 at home to Danish club Brondby, but a David Gray goal gave Hibernian a 1–0 win in Copenhagen.
 This forced the tie into a goalless period of extra time, and Brondby progressed to the next round by winning 5–3 on penalties.
 Hibernian next qualified for the Europa League in 2018–19 and progressed through qualifying rounds against Runavík and Asteras Tripolis, before losing in the third round to Molde.
 After finishing third in the 2020-21 Scottish Premiership, Hibs entered the newly-established Europa Conference League in 2021-22, beating Andorrans Santa Coloma before losing to Croatian side Rijeka.
 A fifth place finish in 2022-23, meant another qualification for the Europa Conference League in 2023-24.
 Hibs progressed to the playoff round by beating Andorrans Inter Club d'Escaldes and Swiss club Luzern, but then suffered an 8-0 aggregate defeat against Premier League club Aston Villa.

 Hibs finished third in the 2024-25 Premiership, giving them a place in the Europa League qualifiers.
 A surprise victory for Aberdeen against league champions Celtic in the 2025 Scottish Cup final meant that Hibs entered in the second qualifying round, rather than the play-off round.
 A series of dramatic ties followed, all decided in periods of extra time, where Hibs lost to Danish side Midtjylland, defeated Serbian club Partizan in the Conference League third qualifying round, but then lost in the play-off round of that competition to Polish side Legia Warsaw.
+After finishing fifth in 2025-26 Hibs reached the play-off round of the Conference League again, but were eliminated by Belgian side Gent.